Mileston-co/mileston-payment-client/README.md

 # Mileston Payment Client

 Mileston Payment Client is a versatile payment button component library designed for seamless integration into projects using plain JavaScript, React, Angular, and Vue.
 It provides a customizable button that triggers a payment popup and notifies you when the payment process is complete.
-Other components would be added in future updates.
+Other components will be added in future updates.
 Feel free to open a PR!
 Contact [tomiwaphilip@mileston.co](mailto:tomiwaphilip@mileston.co) if you have any issues integrating this.

 ## Installation